 When you do need a license

-- Urging or advising any prospective purchaser to buy any particular policy or to insure with any particular company.
+- Urging or advising prospective purchasers to buy a policy or insure with a company.

-- Disseminating information as to coverages in general or for any particular policy, except that this shall not prohibit the dissemination of buyer's guides or applications for coverage in response to request from prospective policyholders.
+- Disseminating information about coverages in general, or for any particular policy, except that this shall not prohibit the dissemination of buyers' guides or applications for coverage in response to requests from prospective policyholders.

 - Disseminating information as to rates in general or for any particular policy where the rate cannot be secured by referring to a published or printed list of standard rates.

 - Making or proposing to make an insurance contract.

 - Authorizing the issuance or delivery of certificates of insurance, endorsements, binders or insurance policies.

 - Discussing or describing the coverages or terms of a proposed contract of insurance with a prospective policyholder, including counseling about which coverages to buy.